Martha C. Brown

 - Fellow, National Academy of Elder Law Attorneys

-- Member, Missouri Guardianship Statutory Reform Task Force
+- Past Member, Missouri Guardianship Statutory Reform Task Force

-- Board President, Association for Aging with Developmental Disabilities
+- Past Board President, Association for Aging with Developmental Disabilities

 - Past Board Member, Mid-East Area Agency on Aging

-- Secretary of the Board, NAMI St. Louis Chapter Past Board
+- Secretary of the Board, National Alliance on Mental Illness (NAMI), St. Louis Chapter

 - Past Board Member, St. Louis Bar Foundation